philrz/super/book/src/database/format.md

 ## Database Format

-### _Status_
+>[!NOTE]
 >This document is a rough draft and work in progress.
-We plan to soon bring it up to date with the current implementation and maintain it as we add new capabilities to the system.
+We plan to
+>soon bring it up to date with the current implementation and maintain it
+>as we add new capabilities to the system.

 ### Introduction